orchest/orchest/docs/source/user_guide/environments.rst

 Installing additional packages
 ==============================

+..
+TODO
+   This section needs to be updated to the latest environments feature

 Orchest runs all your individual pipeline steps (e.g. ``.ipynb`` or ``.R`` scripts) in containers.
 The default images are based on the |jupyter_stack_link| and come with a number of
 |pre_installed_link|.